TrykoRevMgmt/UTI/README.md

-# UTI
+# UTM

-Boilerplate for UTI/DNI script for property websites.
+Boilerplate for UTM/DNI script for property websites.